Indus-01/Indus-01/README.md

 I am Miral Abbastada and I am frontend and software developer

-I'm develop mobile apps, websites and many good software like Calculator, Online chat and etc.
+I'm develop mobile websites and many good software like Calculator, Notes, landings and etc.

 In my profile you will see: